MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 #### Request help on an unenrolled device

 The device might not need to be enrolled to Intune if your administrator allows you to get help on unenrolled devices.
-If your device is unenrolled and you are trying to receive help, be prepared to enter a security code that you'll get from the individual who is assisting you.
+If your device is unenrolled and you're trying to receive help, be prepared to enter the security code that get from the individual who is assisting you.

 As a sharer, when you've requested help and both you and the helper are ready to start: